Apply all necessary steps from R Consulting Appliances Installation, Initial configuration checklist.

 Additional mount options can be provided with

-and noatime
+datamount_volN_opts and noatime is default,

-unless explicitly set to NO
+unless explicitly set to NO.

 Volume concatenations (or spans) are created by setting value to

-, for example
+concat:<glob-pattern>, for example

-will concatenate all
+datamount_vol2="concat:gpt/seg??" will concatenate all

-partitions with GPT labels segXY
+partitions with GPT labels segXY, like

 etc.